Skip to Content

 Command compile

-Given a quint specification as input, this command parses, resolves imports, typechecks, and then "flattens" the specification into on module containing just the needed definitions.
+Given a quint specification as input, this command parses, resolves imports, typechecks, and then “flattens” the specification into on module containing just the needed definitions (unless --flatten=false is given).

 The main module is determined as follows: If a module name is specified by --main, that takes precedence.
 Otherwise, if there is only one module in the input file, that is the main module.
 Otherwise, the module with the same name as the file is taken to be the main module.